HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

 > If **"World Peace"** is a beauty pageant contestant's most cliched answer, then **"Well-Architected"** is that of a cloud developer describing their app.

 An app to deliver business value at quality relies on code and infrastructure.
 Most cloud service providers, by now, have gathered a wealth of experience & expertise on how best to develop different types of applications on their infrastructure and have provided guidance accordingly.
-Azure et al have termed apps following these guidance as **"[well-architected](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5003041)"** and have been successful in providing a consistent experience for developers.
+Azure et al. have termed apps following such guidance are termed as **"[well-architected](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5003041)"** and have been successful in providing a consistent experience for developers.

 ## The Smaller Picture